Program Details

 Coursework

-Work in teams to focus on a SDG and present a final team project at the end of the 7 weeks of class.
+During the seven class weeks back at UMN, you will work in teams to focus on a SDG project comparing Thailand and Minnesota.
+The team will present the final project at the end of the 7 weeks of class.

 Sustainability